mackorone/mms/doc/README.txt

-This is a small application for simulatiing MicroMouse algorithms.
-Note that freeglut must be installed for this application to work.
-As it stands now, all solution code is to be placed in the "solve" method of the Solution class (preferably between the lines that indication where the code should go).
+This is a small application for simulating MicroMouse algorithms.
+Note that freeglut *must* be installed for this application to work.
+As it stands now, all solution code is to be placed in the "solve" method of the Solution class.
-Additionlly, the simulation (for now) must be run from the "src" folder, as in:
+The simulation can be run by executing the binary in the "bin" directory, as

-    * From the "src" directory *
+in:

+        ./<path-to-bin>/MMSim

+For example, if you are in the "src" directory, enter the following to run the
+simulation:

     ../bin/MMSim

+If you already in the "bin" directory, simply enter

+    ./MMsim

 Right now, there are two algorithms defined in the Solution class.
-The first is a hard-coded solution for maze3 and the second is a simple wall-following algorithm.
-Note that neither of these solutions is sufficient.
+The first is a simple right-wall-following algorithm and the second, a simple left-wall -following algorithm.
+Neither of these solutions is satisfactory.

 For users writing their own algorithms, they should call any one of the following functions in their code to receive input and generate output: